sFlow

 By default, samples include information about the output interface.
 To remove this information, use the [no] sflow sample output interface command.

-- These commands configure sFlow to include traffic class information in samples
+These commands configure sFlow to include traffic class information in samples but to exclude output interface data.

-switch(config)#no sflow sample output interface switch(config)#sflow sample rewrite dscp switch(config)#
+switch(config)# sflow sample rewrite dscp

 Enabling BGP sFlow Export